Help: Support for Toxic Behaviors and Crisis

 The Jealous Competitor: Driven by envy, undermines others’ success.

-The Narcissist: Exhibits excessive self-interest (Covert or Overt).
+The Narcissist: Exhibits excessive self‑interest (covert or overt).

 The Codependent: Relies excessively on others emotionally.

 If these behaviors persist, set boundaries, limit contact, or seek professional support.
-Our audio resources can provide emotional relief.

 Taking Action Against Toxicity

 Dealing with toxic behaviors, scams, or abuse requires proactive steps.
-Below are resources to protect yourself, complementing our curated links.
-Always prioritize safety and seek professional help if needed.

 File FCC complaints for scam calls/texts at